Travels With A Road Dog:

 Love Affair with the Open Road

-The freedom of living underneath an open sky and going wherever I wanted.
-With only a cooking pot, blanket, tarp, rope, and some matches, it was a grand adventure.
+The freedom of living underneath an open sky and going wherever I wanted with only a cooking pot, blanket, tarp, rope, and some matches.
+It was a grand adventure!

-Non-fiction Adventure Stories
+Non-fiction Travel Stories

 During the mid-1990's when U.S. tourists were warned to stay away from Mexico, I entered Mexico illegally with a companion and we hitchhiked down the Mexican East coast across Chiapas and up the West coast where we had a run in with a Mexican cartel.